mrOttoW/vite-wordpress-plugin-block-example/README.md

     # or
     yarn start
     ```
+6. Ensure you refresh the WordPress page you're on (once) so the page loads the injected Vite client.

 ### Base
 If you're not using a traditional WordPress setup or want to use a different plugin folder/name, update the `base` in `vite.config.js`.